top of page

 of Care

 The International Collaborative's innovative 10/40 Model for Best Care for the Dying Person is a continuous quality improvement programme that can transform care for the dying within a clinical environment in a measurable and sustainable way.
+The Model is currently used in over 1,000 sites in 13 countries around the world.

 The aim of the 10/40 Model is to translate the excellent hospice care model into other healthcare settings and to develop outcome measures using a clinical document for the last hours or days of life to ensure that dying people can be provided with safe, high quality care by appropriately-educated staff working within a supportive organisational governance structure.